 It’s important to have alternatives to using a computer screen for the full working day.
 This might include moving away from your screen if you’re making a phone call, or taking time to stretch with some office chair yoga at your desk.

 Productivity and communications app developer Doist has some great ideas to upgrade your home office to make life more comfortable.
-Even as app developers, they recognise the value of analogue tools such as whiteboards.
+As app developers who have to spend a large part of their day looking at digital screens, they recognise the value of analogue tools such as whiteboards.

 Whiteboard better alternative to cork board